Skip site navigation (1)Skip section navigation (2)

 scripts.

-the option is handled specially: it is unset on entry to the
+option is handled specially: it is unset on entry to the trap.
+If

-trap.
-If the option DEBUG_BEFORE_CMD is set, as it is by de-
+the option DEBUG_BEFORE_CMD is set, as it is by default, and the op-

 false && true